potoshk/potos-docs/docs/developer/hardhat_usage.md

 };
 ```

-Now that we have our development environment all set, let's get into writing our ERC20 token smart contract.
+Now that you have your development environment all set, let's get into writing an ERC20 token smart contract.

 ## Step 3: Create ERC20 Contract

-Create `MyToken.sol` in `contracts/` directory:
+Create a contract code file `MyToken.sol` in `contracts/` directory:

 ```solidity
 // SPDX-License-Identifier: Apache 2.0